sikoba/ECDSA.cr/README.md

 #### r values returned by the signatue

-Given a signature (r,s), the pair (r, s - n/2) is also a valid signatiure.
-Starting with commit ee201e3 (09JUN21), signing will always output the lower value of s.
+Given a signature (r, s), the pair (r, n - s) is also a valid signatiure.
+In the current version, signing will always output the smaller value of s.

 #### Signing using SHA256 (default)